javiervidrua/urlshortener/README.md

 * The project was made just to get some hands-on experience with Python and Django, and even though it is entirely functional, some improvements can be done to make the URLs shorter.

-* If you want to run it in production, change DEBUG to True in 'urlshortener/settings.py'
+* If you want to run it in production, change DEBUG to False in 'urlshortener/settings.py'

 * Other than that, it works well and it's really fast, and I'm really happy with it.